 As required by FEPCA, BLS salary surveys used for the locality pay program include the collection of salary data from private industry and State and local governments, which have large numbers of workers, especially in certain occupations that are unique to government functions.

-Before 1991, BLS surveys for the pay comparability process covered only private sector goods-producing and service-producing industries.
+Before 1991, BLS surveys for the pay comparability process covered only private sector goodsproducing and service-producing industries.

 BLS delivered two sets of data this year, data covering establishments with 50 or more workers and data covering all establishments with one or more employees.
-For establishments with 50 or more workers, BLS surveyed a total of 14,957 establishments.
-In the 29 separate metropolitan locality pay areas (excluding Buffalo and Raleigh), BLS surveyed 8,003 establishments.
-The Rest of U.S. (RUS) locality pay survey covered 48 additional metropolitan areas and 70 nonmetropolitan counties.
-A total of 6,954 establishments were surveyed in the RUS area, including establishments in Buffalo.
-While Buffalo is now a separate locality pay area, BLS has not yet completed work on its geographic redesign and Buffalo continues to represent other locations in BLS' geographic sample.
-The Raleigh survey was discontinued in 2004 and has not yet been reinstated.
+For establishments with 50 or more workers, BLS surveyed a total of 14,659 establishments.
+In the 30 separate metropolitan locality pay areas (excluding Raleigh), BLS surveyed 8,122 establishments.
+The Rest of U.S. (RUS) locality pay survey covered 182 areas, including 77 additional metropolitan areas, 22 micropolitan areas, and 83 non-metropolitan counties or county clusters.
+A total of 6,537 establishments were surveyed in the RUS area.
+The Raleigh survey was discontinued in 2004, but is being reinstated during BLS' six-year transition to a new sample of areas.

-BLS surveyed a total of 21,695 establishments in surveys covering establishments with one or more workers.
-In the 29 separate metropolitan locality pay areas (excluding Buffalo and Raleigh), BLS surveyed 11,226 establishments.
-A total of 10,469 establishments were surveyed in the RUS area, including establishments in Buffalo.
+BLS surveyed a total of 21,362 establishments in surveys covering establishments with one or more workers.
+In the 30 separate metropolitan locality pay areas (excluding Raleigh), BLS surveyed 11,262 establishments.
+A total of 10,100 establishments were surveyed in the RUS area.